Jayden Lawson

 It hasn’t always been easy because I had to pick up all the ins and outs of meat tenderization depending on the kind of meat I was handling.

-Today, I’ll share my tips and tricks on making the stew meat tender so that you can achieve juicy results in no time.
+Today, I’ll share my tips and tricks on making a tender stew meat so that you can achieve juicy results in no time.

 Quick Summary